The author has travelled extensively and writes illustrated articles about his experiences, with advice on must-see sights.

 Most typical are 192 air-conditioned 'suites' or 'junior suites' which all comprise a bedroom, a small 'lounge' area (a table and a few chairs and a sofa/bed) and a bathroom.
 These are considered suitable by resort staff for a maximum of 3 adults, or 2 adults and 2 children.
-Total area of the suites is 48 m2.
+The total area of the suites is 48 m2.
 This is the accommodation used by the author of this review.

-In addition there are 34 larger 'senior suites' (58-82 m2).
+In addition, there are 34 larger 'senior suites' (58-82 m2).
 These all have a larger lounge area and two bedrooms, to house up to 5 adults.

-Finally there are 76 'villas', which are between 44 and 55 m2 in area.
+Finally, there are 76 'villas', which are between 44 and 55 m2 in area.
 Most are single bedroom residences but 10 have two separate bedrooms.
 The distinguishing feature of the villas is that they all possess a self-catering kitchenette with a fridge, microwave, cooker, toaster and coffee maker.

-Apart from the kichenette units, free amenities within the suites and villas are limited to a phone, a hair dryer, and a large satellite TV.
+Apart from the kitchenette units, free amenities within the suites and villas are limited to a phone, a hairdryer, and a large satellite TV.
 (Unfortunately in many European hotels it seems that the reception for English language channels is very poor.
 In my suite, just one such channel, which carries world news, was accessible.)
 If the TV is unsatisfactory from an entertainment point of view, then wi-fi connection is free for all who have their laptops or their tablets with them.
-There is also a charged or 'Premium' high speed connection available if required.
+There is also a charged or 'Premium' high-speed connection available if required.
 (Internet access is also available in other public areas of the Suites & Villas Resort, for example by the lobby bar and pool bars).
 Finally, one can also have a personal safety deposit box, though again like many European hotels one has to pay a nominal fee for the privilege - that is quite irritating as in some parts of the world, there is no charge for keeping your valuables safe.

 My accommodation was the junior suite which was more than adequate for a single occupant and rather more pleasant with more of a homely feel than the average, comparable hotel room.
 What's more, leave the door of the suite or villa and you don't find yourself in a barren, characterless corridor.
-Instead there's a little outside terrace with table and chairs surrounded by exotic tropical plants.
+Instead, there's a little outside terrace with table and chairs surrounded by exotic tropical plants.